bdlcm/d3-globe/README.md

-# Getting Started with Create React App and D3.js
+# React App and D3.js

 Creates a spinning globe with countries.
 WIP.